nicolemors/nextjs-blog/posts/segmentation.md

 #### Success

-Unlocked extensive user-level data attributes, and enabled users to manipulate and configure those attributes within the UI and segment building experience.
+With the new segment builder experience we were able unlock extensive user-level data attributes, and enabled users to manipulate and configure those attributes within the UI and segment building experience.

-Enabled customers to  execute complex segment logic structures without over complicating the overall user experience.
+Customers are able to  execute complex segment logic structures without over complicating the overall user experience.

 <figure>
     <img src="/images/new-builder.png" alt="New Segment Builder UI" />